-- Participation in population screening is declining.
+Participation in population screening is declining.
 Non-participation is not problematic, if preceded by a well-informed choice.
 It is known that not all target groups are reached equally well.
-For instance, participation is lower among people in lower income groups and those with a non-Dutch cultural background.
-To better reach the target group, it is important to remove existing barriers to participation as much as possible. - Conducting population screening also comes with drawbacks.
-Examples include mental and/ or physical strain on participants.
-For example, due to the testing method used, falsely positive and falsely negative test results or overdiagnosis and overtreatment in cases where cancer is found but would not haveresulted in symptoms.
-Population screening also contributes to the burden on the healthcare system and the environment.
-By reducing disadvantages of participating in early detection, the burden on people, the healthcare system and the environment is avoided wherever possible.
+For instance, participation is lower among people in lower income groups and those with a non-Dutch cultural background. ^{59, 62} To better reach the target group, it is important to remove existing barriers to participation as much as possible.